-They include citizenship and minimum/maximum age limits, educational attainment, visual and audial acuity (as well as other physical standards) and the ability to meet all licensing requirements that Texas law enforcement officer must be certified in.
-You may read more about eligibility issues and those conditions which may temporarily or permanently disqualify from consideration by clicking the eligibility requirements link.
+They include citizenship and minimum/maximum age limits, educational attainment, visual, and audial acuity (as well as other physical standards) and the ability to meet all licensing requirements set forth by the Texas Commission on Law Enforcement.
+You may read more about eligibility requirements and conditions which may temporarily or permanently disqualify you from consideration by clicking the eligibility requirements link below.

 Applicants must successfully pass the police officer Physical Agility Test to continue in the hiring process.
-Prior to taking the physical agility test, you will be required to submit a completed and signed Physical Agility Test Self-Evaluation Form attesting to your ability to pass this test.
+Prior to taking the physical agility test, you will be required to submit a completed and signed Physical Agility Test Consent Form attesting to your ability to participate in the test.
+Click the link below to download this form.

 Eligibility Requirements for Telecommunicators/Jailers